RTEMS/rtems-docs/filesystem/pathname_eval.md

 ## Pathname Evaluation Handlers

 There are two pathname evaluation routines.
-The handler patheval() is called to find, verify privlages on and return information on a node that exists.
+The handler patheval() is called to find, verify privileges on and return information on a node that exists.
 The handler `evalformake()` is called to find, verify permissions, and return information on a node that is to become a parent.
 Additionally, evalformake() returns a pointer to the start of the name of the new node to be created.